Briefing document

 • The controlling interest requirement: The trustees must have a controlling interest in the trading company (or principal company) at the end of the tax year of the transfer(s) on which CGT relief is to be claimed, which they did not have at the beginning of the tax year.
 CGT relief is not available on transfers to the trust in other tax years.

-• All employee requirement: Broadly, all employees must be able to benefit from the EOT, though there are exceptions to this rule.
+• All employee requirement: Broadly, all employees must be able to benefit from the trust, though there are exceptions to this rule.
 For example, new joiners with less than 12 months service can be excluded from benefit.
-Office holders can benefit from the trust, though the trust will still be eligible to qualify as an EOT if they are excluded.
-When determining the benefits to confer on employees the trustees can consider each employee’s remuneration, length of service and/or hours worked, provided all eligible employees receive at least some benefit.
+Office-holders can benefit from the trust, though the trust will still be eligible to qualify as an employee ownership trust if they are excluded.

 There are set time periods over which the above conditions must be met for CGT relief to be available.
-Notably, any CGT relief claimed will be lost if the above conditions cease to be met between the point of transfer and the end of the following tax year.
+Notably, for transfers made to employee ownership trusts on or after 30 October 2024, any CGT relief claimed will be lost if the above conditions cease to be met between the point of transfer and the end of the fourth tax year following the year in which the transfer takes place.
 Where this occurs, the person who made the transfer is deemed to have sold their shares to the trustees for market value and CGT may arise as a result of this.
-If the aforementioned conditions cease being met at some point after the end of the tax year following the transfer, the trustees are deemed to dispose of the shares they own and reacquire them for market value when the conditions cease to be met.
-This may result in a CGT liability for the trustees.

 Income tax